What's HIV, and how do I get tested?

-HIV is an infection that is transferred through certain bodily fluids.
-There's no cure but with treatment you can live a long, healthy life.
+HIV is an infection transferred through certain bodily fluids.
+There's no cure, but you can live a long, healthy life with treatment.

 What happens if you have HIV?

-HIV (Human Immunodeficiency Virus) attacks your immune system leaving your body weak and vulnerable to other infections.
-There is no cure for HIV but with treatment you can live a long, healthy life.
+HIV (Human Immunodeficiency Virus) attacks your immune system, leaving your body vulnerable to other infections.
+There is no cure for HIV, but with treatment, you can live a long, healthy life.

-If untreated, it can develop into a more fatal stage of the disease called AIDS (Acquired Immunodeficiency Syndrome).
+If untreated, it can develop into a more advanced stage of the disease called AIDS (Acquired Immunodeficiency Syndrome).
 It’s very important to seek treatment if you have HIV.

-Anyone, at any age, of any ethnic background can get HIV.
+Anyone can get HIV.
 There are still a lot of misunderstandings about how you can get HIV.
-You can get HIV by:

 You cannot get HIV by: